trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is strace command in Linux?</b></summary><br>

-strace is a powerful command line tool for debugging and trouble shooting programs in Unix-like operating systems such as Linux.
+<code>strace</code> is a powerful command line tool for debugging and trouble shooting programs in Unix-like operating systems such as Linux.
 It captures and records all system calls made by a process and the signals received by the process.

 </details>